 Reading and discussion of selected representative works of Spanish Peninsular literature in English translation.
 Content may vary.
-Does not count toward the Spanish major or minor.
+Does not count toward the Spanish majors or minors.
 (Alma)

-SPN 261/\361.
+SPN 261/361.
 Language and Culture in Spain

+4 credits

+Permission

 Spanish language instruction, investigation and comparative studies of social and ethnic issues.
 Students live with a host family.
 Destination may vary.
 (Spring Term course)